NikkaLuna/AI-News-ETL-Pipeline-with-Airflow/README.md

 The cleaned and structured data is loaded into an SQLite database.
 The database schema includes fields such as the source, author name, news title, URL, publication date, and content.

-## Demonstration with Fictionalized Data
+## Demonstration with Data

-To provide a clear demonstration of the ETL pipeline's functionality, the images below showcase how the pipeline processes and transforms fictionalized and masked news data.
-This demonstrates data masking techniques, ensuring that sensitive information is protected during data processing.
+To provide a clear demonstration of the ETL pipeline's functionality, the images below showcase how the pipeline processes and transforms news data.

 ![JSON Structure for Article](https://github.com/NikkaLuna/AI-News-ETL-Pipeline-with-Airflow/blob/main/JSON%20Structure%20for%20Article.png)